-Companies applying for an NC IDEA Grant must adhere to the following eligibility criteria.
-To review if your company is eligible, take our short Eligibilty Quiz.
+Companies applying for and receiving an NC IDEA grant, must adhere to the following eligibility criteria.

 North Carolina Residency

-- Company must be headquarted in NC or planning to relocate to NC
+- Company must be headquarted in North Carolina or planning to relocate to North Carolina

 - Virtual companies with management teams in multiple locations including outside of NC will be considered on a case by case basis.

 A company does not need to be incorporated when applying for an NC IDEA grant, but a company must become incorpated if awarded a grant.
 An LLC structure is considered incorporated.